Dymaxion car: History

 Fuller would ultimately go on to fully develop his Comprehensive Anticipatory Design Science, his theory of using all technology on behalf of all people as soon as possible, but by this point it was "his job, Fuller decided, to identify a problem, develop a way to solve it, and wait – perhaps as long as twenty-five years – for public awareness to catch up.

 In 1930, Fuller had purchased an architectural magazine, T-Square, which he ultimately renamed Shelter.
 Fuller edited the magazine anonymously for two years, and in 1928 published sketches of his land-air-water vehicle, called a 4D Transport.
 4D stood for Four Dimensional, a term used in physics and mathematics, referring to length, width, depth and time.

 Regarding the 4D transport, author Lloyd S. Sieden, wrote in his 2000 book Bucky Fuller's Universe:

 To his daughter, Allegra, he described the Dymaxion as:

-Fuller was offered $5,000 (2015: $91,000) from wealthy former stock trader and socialite Philip (variously reported as Phillip) Pearson and his wife Temple Pearson (niece of Isadora Duncan) of Philadelphia.
+Fuller was offered $5,000 (2023: $119,500) from wealthy former stock trader and socialite Philip (variously reported as Phillip) Pearson and his wife Temple Pearson (niece of Isadora Duncan) of Philadelphia.
 Pearson was a stock broker and had presciently sold short a large quantity of stock before the Great Depression, becoming instantly wealthy.
 Pearson had known of Fuller's studies, had more wealth than he needed, and felt he could put Fuller and others to work in a way that would also do something to alleviate unemployment.

 Fuller initially refused his benefactor, concerned about potential profit motives and short-sightedness.
 Fuller devised a contract, famously adding a so-called "ice cream soda clause" where Fuller could freely buy only ice cream sodas with all the donated money, should he so choose.

 On March 4, 1933 – as President Roosevelt instituted a banking moratorium, Fuller formed Dymaxion Corporation, set up a workshop in the former dynamometer building of the defunct Locomobile Company at Tongue Point, on the west side of the harbor in Bridgeport, Connecticut, and hired naval architect Starling Burgess and a team of 27 workmen, including former Rolls-Royce mechanics.
-1000 workmen had applied for the 27 jobs.
+Over 1000 workmen had applied for the 27 jobs.
 The first of three prototypes was completed in three months – on Fuller's 38th birthday, July 12, 1933.

 On October 18, 1933, Fuller filed a patent, which was granted in 1937.